 With our fill of culture, we of course had to balance our trip out with some of New York’s legendary shopping.
 Two of the city’s most famous luxury department stores – Barney’s New York and Bergdorf Goodman – are within walking distance of the Mandarin Oriental, with Saks Fifth Avenue just one stop away on the B/D train.
 With relatively warm temps, we strolled from Saks to Bloomingdales, where the kids had their photo taken with Santa Claus (free of charge with no wait at all, such a change from Singapore!).

 New York’s sample sales are one of the things I miss most about living in the city, but in general you’re always likely to find some sort of sale going on, even at the department stores.
 A particular highlight for this mama was the shoe sale at Bergdorf Goodman, where racks and racks of Jimmy Choos, Christian Louboutins, Manolo Blahniks and more were on sale for up to 60% off.
 Merry Christmas to me!

 Besides the department stores, you’ll find wonderful independent boutiques and chains all over the city.
 Head to Columbus Avenue on the Upper West Side, or SoHo downtown, for lots of fab boutique shopping.

-Where (and What) to Eat
+Where (and What) to Eat in New York

 I’m not sure any city on earth compares to New York for its range of awesome dining options, from a $1 bagel or $2 slice of pizza, to 12-course tasting menus from America’s top chefs (FYI the Zagat guide and Infatuation are my two go-tos for restaurant reviews!).
 One thing is for certain: kid-friendly dining options abound!